soi-20/brains/_posts/1930-01-01-avoid-competition.md

 ### The market-size is not as important as you think

-Numbers are about the past if you wanna create new things(check the chart above - created by Bedrock Cap), you need to focus on what’s the one that can’t be copied and people don’t know they need it yet.
+Numbers are about the past if you wanna create new things, you need to focus on what’s the one that can’t be copied and people don’t know they need it yet.
 If you thinking about the market-size, the market you are thinking about to get in is full of competitors.

 Ignore competition(avoid data-driven idea).